himazin331/suricata-alert-notice/README.md

 ```

 In my case, I configured the application to notify only for alerts with signature IDs in the range of 2000000 ~ 2099999 from the Emerging Threats open ruleset.
-Also, any signature message containing a string
+Also, any signature message containing a string from `PRIORITY_SIG_CATEGORY` will be treated as a high-level alert, triggering the buzzer and activating the red LED.